 If you notice mold or darkened spots around air vents, it’s time to clean.
 Even if those are not present but the air seems to be stale and family members are starting to sneeze, cough, or have stuffy noses more often, it pays to check the ducts.

-How Often Should I Clean the Air Ducts?
+How Often Should I Clean?

 Most experts will recommend having the duct system thoroughly cleaned at least every three years.
 Keep in mind that if someone in the household smokes or if you have pets that stay inside, having the system checked and possibly cleaned every two years is not out of the question.

-Can I Clean Air Ducts Myself?
+Can I Clean it Myself?

 While it’s possible to clean the duct system yourself, it’s rarely practical.
 Along with the ducts proper, you also need to clean the blower and other parts of the system that force air into the ducts.
 You also need to purchase or rent the right cleaning equipment and use the recommended cleaning agents.
 By the time you do all that, the cost of doing the job versus hiring someone is negligible.